kevintpeng/Learn-Something-Every-Day/UWaterloo/CS241: Sequential Programs.md

 - ∑ is a finite alphabet
 - Q is a finite set of states
 - q0 is an element of Q, is the starting state
-- A is a subset of Q, is the accepting states
+- A is a subset of Q, is the accepting states; machine reports the input string is a member of the language it accepts
 - ∂: Q x ∑ -> Q is a transition function

 DFA recognition algorithm: